patersonc/meta-renesas/README.md

 # meta-renesas

+**This work is currently experimental.
+Do not use in production environments!**

-This is a Yocto build layer(version:dunfell) that provides support for the RZ/G2 Group of 64bit Arm-based MPUs from Renesas Electronics.
+This is a Yocto build layer(version:kirkstone) that provides support for the RZ/G2 Group of 64bit Arm-based MPUs from Renesas Electronics.

 Currently the following boards and MPUs are supported:

 - Board: EK874 / MPU: R8A774C0 (RZ/G2E)